Appsmata/q2a/README.md

 #### 4. Private Message Adapter Plugin
 --------------------------------------
-Adds an editor of your choice on the private message and feedback pages.
-Stores your feedback messages on the site too
+Adds an editor of your choice on the private message and feedback pages, including support for HTML messages.

 PRICE: Premium Plugin @ **$30**